adiwg/mdEditor-doc/record/edit.md

 ### Required Fields

+Certain fields are required in order to meet ISO metadata requirements.
+Required fields are noted by the following.

 A red asterisk means that this is required.

-Red number in a circle is also noting that this is a required field.
+A red number in a circle is also noting that this is a required field.

-Not required will be 0 with an orange background.
+Not required will be a 0 with an orange background.

-Once you’ve entered, will turn blue circle with a number.
+Once you’ve entered information in a required field, the circle will turn blue and include a number.